Extension and averaging operators for finite fields: Introduction

 \section{Introduction}

-In recent year the topics of harmonic analysis in the Euclidean setting have been studied in the finite field settings.
-In this paper we study mapping properties of extension operators and averaging operators related to surfaces in $d$-dimensional vector space over a finite field ${\mathbb F}_q.$ These topics are the analogues of the corresponding Euclidean problems.
-In the Euclidean setting the extension theorem is the problem of determining the optimal range of exponents $(p,r)$ such that the following estimate holds:
+In the Euclidean setting the extension problem asks us to determine the optimal range of exponents $1\leq p,r \leq \infty $ such that the following estimate holds:

 where $d\sigma$ is a measure on the set $S$ in ${\mathbb R}^d.$ In 1967, this problem was addressed by E.M.Stein and it has been extensively studied.
-In the case when the set $S$ is a hypersurface such as a sphere, paraboloid, or cone, the extension problems have received much attention.
-In higher dimensions the problems are still open.
-For a comprehensive survey of these problems, see \cite{Bo91}, \cite{St93}, \cite{CI98}, and \cite{Ta04} and the references therein. \\
+In particular, much attention has been given in the case where the set $S$ is related to a hypersurface.
+However, this problem has not been completely solved in higher dimensions.
+For a comprehensive survey of the extension problem, see \cite{Bo91}, \cite{St93}, \cite{CI98}, and \cite{Ta04} and the references therein. \\

-Another interesting problem in classical harmonic analysis is to study the boundedness of averaging operators associated with some surfaces in ${\mathbb R}^d.$ This problem is origin from investigating the regularity of the fundamental solution of the wave equation for a fixed time.
-More precisely, one asks that what is the optimal range of exponents $(p,r)$ such that
+Another interesting problem in classical harmonic analysis is the averaging problem which is to determine the optimal range of exponents $1\leq p,r \leq \infty$ such that the following averaging estimate holds: